-Result is the input string split into a sequence of strings, where the supplied regular expression pattern match defines the separator.
-The separator strings are not output by the result parameter.
-Optional flags may also be used.
+Splits the input string into a sequence of strings.
+Any substring that matches the regular expression pattern supplied as argument defines the separator.
+The matched (separator) strings are not included in the result returned by the function.

 |Note:||When generating C++, C#, or Java code, the advanced features of the regular expression syntax might differ slightly.
 See the regex documentation of each language for more information.|

 Built-in, C++, C#, Java, XQuery, XSLT 2.0, XSLT 3.0.